 Future investigations can further identify the exposed niches of susceptible communities and the requirements to clear C. difficile colonization.
 One common theme for susceptibility across treatments was the increased abundance of facultative anaerobes.
 These blooms of facultative anaerobes could be attributed to the loss of the indigenous obligate anaerobes with antibiotic treatment (31, 32).
 However, it is unclear what prevents the succession from the facultative anaerobes back to the obligate anaerobes in cefoperazone-treated mice.
 Future studies should investigate the relationship between facultative anaerobe blooms and susceptibility to colonization as well as interventions to recover the obligate anaerobes.
 Another aspect to consider in future experiments is C. difficile strain specificity.
 Other strains may fill different niche space and fill other community interactions (33–35).
-For example, more virulent strains, like C. difficile VPI 10463, may have a greater effect on the gut environment since it produces more toxin (15, 36).
-Those differences could have different impacts on the susceptible community and change the requirements to clear C. difficile.
-Finally, we have shown that the functions found in communities at peak colonization are antibiotic-specific (20).
-Here, we have shown the community changes associated with C. difficile clearance are antibiotic-specific.
+For example, more virulent strains, like C. difficile VPI 10463, may have a greater effect on the gut environment since it produces more toxin and drives a stronger immune response (15, 35, 36).
+Those differences could lead to greater increases in inflammatory conditions and further increase populations that thrive in these conditions, such as Enterobacteriaceae, and change the requirements to clear C. difficile (31, 37, 38).
+Finally, we have shown that the functions found in communities at peak colonization were antibiotic-specific (20).
+We found that the bacterial population changes associated with C. difficile clearance were antibiotic-specific.
 It is unknown how the community functions contributing to C. difficile clearance compare across antibiotics.
+It is possible while we observed different changes in the bacteria populations but the functions eliminating C. difficile were conserved.
+Additionally, it is unclear how specific these functions are to the OTUs we observed.
+It is possible that phylogentically diverse OTUs have similar functional potiential as well as phylogentically similar OTUs having specific functions.
 Examining the changes in transcription and metabolites during clearance will help define the activities necessary to clear C. difficile and if they are specific to the perturbation.
 This information will build upon the community differences presented in this study and move us closer to elucidating how the microbiota clears C. difficile colonization and developing targeted therapeutics.

 We have shown that mice became susceptible to C. difficile colonization after three different antibiotic treatments and then differed in their ability to clear the colonization.
 These experiments have shown that each antibiotic treatment resulted in different community changes leading to C. difficile clearance.
 These differences suggest that a single mechanism of infection and one treatment for all C. difficile infections may not be appropriate.
 While our current use of FMT to eliminate CDI is highly effective, it does not work in all patients and has even resulted in adverse consequences (7–10).
 The findings in this study may help explain why FMTs may be ineffective.
 Although an FMT transplants a whole community, it may not be sufficient to replace the missing community members or functions to clear C. difficile.
 Alternatively, the FMT procedure itself may disrupt the natural recovery of the community.
 The knowledge of how a community clears C. difficile colonization will advance our ability to develop targeted therapies to manage CDI.